Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Custom(izing) Asteroids                         {#newbelts}
 ============

-Look for a file named `asteroids.cfg` in `GameData/Starstrider42/CustomAsteroids`.
-If it is missing, it will be automatically generated the next time you play KSP.
+Asteroid definition files declare where asteroids (or comets, or other small bodies) appear in the game.
+The only such file included in the Custom Asteroids download is `GameData/Starstrider42/CustomAsteroids/Basic Asteroids.cfg`.
+However, any .cfg file that follows the same format will be parsed by Custom Asteroids.

-`asteroids.cfg` defines where asteroids (or comets, or other small bodies) appear in the game.
-Each `POPULATION` block represents a single group of orbits.
+Within each file, each `ASTEROIDGROUP` block represents a single group of orbits.
 At present, you can't force a population to only give you certain sizes or types of asteroids.
-There is no limit to the number of `POPULATION` blocks you can add.
+There is no limit to the number of `ASTEROIDGROUP` blocks you can place in a file.

-The current fields in each `POPULATION` block are the following:
+The current fields in each `ASTEROIDGROUP` block are the following:

 * `name`: a descriptive name.
 At present, this is not used in-game, but this may change in future versions.
 * `centralBody`: the name of the object the asteroids will orbit.
 Must exactly match the name of an